rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

     something = local.port

 ## Output
 The output block is a way to expose data.
-For instance, when we deploy the EC2 instance, we can output the public IP for us to connect to it rather than looking up from AWS console or the state file.
+For instance, when we deploy the EC2 instance, we can output the public IP for us to connect to it rather than looking up from the AWS console or the state file.

-To extend our example code for deploy EC2 instance, to output the public IP:
+To extend our example code to deploy EC2 instance, to output the public IP:

     output "public_ip"{
         description = "Public IP of the instance.
 Having a description is best practice." value = aws_instance.example.public_ip
     }

-You can see the output when your run apply.
-You can also use:
+We can see the output when we run apply.
+We can also use:
 1. `terraform output`
 1. `terraform output public_ip`
 1. `terraform output -json`